ncbi/robotframework-pageobjects/README.md

 ## More on page objects
-The main point of using page objects is to factor out page implementation details (element locators, UI details etc.) from the actual test suites.
+Though you could write very simple tests using this package, it allows you to heavily model your applications-under-test using your own subclasses of `Page`.
+You can factor out page implementation details (element locators, UI details etc.) from the actual test suites.
 This makes the tests read more about the services a page offers and what's being tested instead of the internals of the page.
 It also makes your tests much more maintainable.
 For example, if a developer changes an element ID, you only need make that change once--in the appropriate page object.

 ## How it works
 Each page object you create is simply an object that inherits from this package's base `Page` class.
 In the context of a Robot test, the object is a Robot library.
 Since these classes are *plain old Python classes* they can work independently of Robot